VRSEx/memeMATIC/README.md

 # memeMATIC
-Community memeCOIN to unify unity
+Community memeCOIN to Unify Unity
+United We Stand; Divided We Fall